Soferity/Lunox/README.ES.md

 **If Windows Prompts about Untrusted Application**

 * Simply right click the MSIX and click Properties
-* Go to Digital signatures Tab
+* Go to Digital Signatures Tab
-* Select BAEB534D-BC36-4432-8EEF-E0088D896FB9 and click Details
+* Select Taiizor and click Details
 * In next popup select View Certificate
 * In next popup select Install Certificate
 * In next step select Local machine (If a user account prompt appear click yes)